 There are 4 steelhead Jig setups that I use when guiding and fishing for steelhead in rivers and these jig setups will work on great lakes steelhead and on west coast steelhead.
+Jigs are an often overlooked bait, but jigs can be very effective in many situations and with different methods used by steelhead anglers.

 Float Fishing Steelhead Jig Setup